Skip to content

 82%

-A rapid expansion of enrichment programs to include more impactful career-readiness opportunities to address learning loss.
+• Rapid expansion of enrichment programs including career-readiness to address learning loss

-• Create programs that have the ability to attract, impact, and retain parents and students.
+• Programs with the ability to attract, impact, and retain parents and students

 • Programs that meet ELO-P criteria to have funding fully covered

-• Find a resource-rich partner that would make program initiation and operations smooth.
+• A resource-rich partner making program initiation and operations smooth

 The Solution

-Work ED has a rich and robust curriculum that FUSD was able to choose from, offering students exciting enrichment opportunities in future-facing topics such as cybersecurity and robotics.
+Work ED's rich curriculum offered exciting enrichment in future-facing topics like cybersecurity and robotics.

-Because Work ED is a fully staffed solution, FUSD was able to rapidly expand its enrichment program with minimum time and resourcing.
+Because Work ED is fully staffed, FUSD rapidly expanded its program with minimum time and resourcing.

-FUSD knew that Work ED programs are designed to meet ELO-P criteria, so there were no barriers to unlocking ELO-P funding to fully cover programming.
+Work ED programs are designed to meet ELO-P criteria — no barriers to unlocking funding to fully cover programming.

 Key Achievements